Jiang Zemin: Early life

 Jiang Zemin was born in the city of Yangzhou, Jiangsu, on 17 August 1926.
 His ancestral home was the Jiangcun Village (江村) in Jingde County, Anhui.
 This was also the hometown of a number of prominent figures in Chinese academic and intellectual establishments.
 Jiang grew up during the years of Japanese occupation.
-His uncle and foster father, Jiang Shangqing, died fighting the Japanese in 1939 and was considered in Jiang Zemin's time to be a national hero.
+His uncle and foster father, Jiang Shangqing, died fighting the Japanese and was considered in Jiang Zemin's time to be a national hero.
 After Shangqing's death, Zemin became his male heir.

 Jiang attended the Department of Electrical Engineering at the National Central University in Japanese-occupied Nanjing before transferring to National Chiao Tung University (now Shanghai Jiao Tong University).
 He graduated there in 1947 with a bachelor's degree in electrical engineering.
 Jiang joined the Chinese Communist Party when he was in college.
 After the establishment of the People's Republic of China, Jiang received his training at the Stalin Automobile Works in Moscow in the 1950s.
 He also worked for Changchun's First Automobile Works.
+As Jiang became increasingly involved in the Communist Party, his main work shifted from the technical side of engineering to administrative and political tasks.